About the Lecture

 - An invitation to present the Bjerknes Lecture at the AGU Fall Meeting

 - Complimentary ticket to the Atmospheric Sciences business meeting at the AGU Fall Meeting

-Nominations for the Jacob Bjerknes Lecture are being accepted.
-Please submit your nomination package or Bjerknes Lecture inquiries to Jim Hurrell, AS Section president.
+Nominations for the Jacob Bjerknes Lecture are being accepted until 12 April 2023.
+Please submit your nomination package or Bjerknes Lecture inquiries to Dr. Allison Steiner.

 Members of the general public can submit nominations for the Lecture.
 Multiple nominators for a single candidate are encouraged to collaborate on the nomination package.